eekowal/MapExample/README.md

 ### All crime data
 http://35.185.45.122/crime

-### Crime data filtered by type and/or time os day
+### Crime data filtered by type and/or time of day

 http://35.185.45.122/crime/assault